victorhaynes/new-destiny/README.md

 On `unopinionated`:

-Other than the fact that you have to use use Python and Redis this package can work in more than one way.
+Other than the fact that you have to use `Python` and `Redis` this package can work in more than one way.
-It plays nicely with standard asyncio syntax.
+It plays nicely with standard `asyncio` syntax.
 Other packages move what I consider should-be application logic into the rate limiting solution.
-Rather than relying on a package full of custom methods like `get_my_summoner()` and `my_summoners_matches()` that have their own assumptions, you decide what you want and how you want it to work by simply building a URL and using asyncio to deal with as much or as little concurrency as you want.
+Rather than relying on a package full of custom methods like `get_my_summoner()` and `my_summoners_matches()` that have their own assumptions, you decide what you want and how you want it to work by simply building a URL and using `asyncio` to deal with as much or as little concurrency as you want.
 You can decide what errors are ok and what are not, you can decide if one request depends on another etc.

 In short, `New Destiny` stays out of your way and lets you own your logic.

-## What is a UnspecifiedRateLimitExceeded error?
+## What is a `UnspecifiedRateLimitExceeded` error?
-Whatever Riot cooked burnt so this is a fail safe that prevents you from continuing to slam them after getting a `429` that cannot be attributed to an Application, Method, or Service rate limit.
+Whatever Riot cooked burnt so this is a fail-safe that prevents you from continuing to slam them after getting a `429` that cannot be attributed to an Application, Method, or Service rate limit.
 It is rare but sometimes you get rate limited by Riot without explanation.